-Criteria Parameter Purpose and Need: Travel Demand Other than the Chicago and Omaha-Council Bluffs metropolitan areas, what is the population served by the route alternative?
-Purpose and Need: Competitive and Attractive Travel Modes Would the route alternative provide a time-competitive route compared to other route alternatives?
-Technical Feasibility Would the route alternative involve substantially more technical hurdles than other route alternatives?
-Parameters considered will include: · Major construction efforts, such as major earthwork efforts and major new bridges Potential for freight train traffic conflicts and scope of engineering solutions for such conflicts Economic Feasibility Would the route alternatives have costs far in excess of their anticipated benefits?
-Would the route alternative be substantially more expensive than other route alternatives?
-Environmental Concerns: Major Challenges Based on qualitative analysis, does the route alternative have major environmental challenges, including key environmental constraints, compared to other considered route alternatives?
-Environmental Concerns: Sensitive Areas Based on qualitative analysis, would the route alternative traverse substantially more environmentally sensitive areas (such as wetlands, wildlife and waterfowl refuges, and park and recreation lands) than other route alternatives?
-Environmental Concerns: Right- of-Way Would the route alternative require substantially more ROW acquisition than other route alternatives?
+Criteria Factors Purpose and Need: Other than the Chicago and Omaha/Council Bluffs metropolitan areas, what is the Travel Demand population served by the route alternative?
+Purpose and Need: Would the route alternative provide a time-competitive route compared to other route Competitive and alternatives?
+Attractive Travel Modes Technical Would the route alternative involve substantially more technical hurdles than other Feasibility route alternatives?
+Factors considered include: • Major construction efforts, such as major earthwork and major new bridges • Potential for freight train traffic conflicts and scope of engineering solutions for such conflicts Economic Would the route alternative have costs far in excess of its anticipated benefits?
+Would Feasibility the route alternative be substantially more expensive than other route alternatives?
+Environmental Based on qualitative analysis, does the route alternative have major environmental Concerns: Major (natural and human environment) challenges compared to other considered route Challenges alternatives?
+Environmental Based on qualitative analysis, would the route alternative traverse substantially more Concerns: Sensitive environmentally sensitive areas (such as wetlands, wildlife and waterfowl refuges, Areas cultural resources, and park and recreation lands) than other route alternatives?
+Environmental Would the route alternative require substantially more ROW acquisition than other Concerns: Right- route alternatives? of-Way

 Table 4-1.
-Coarse-Level Screening Criteria --
+Coarse-Level Screening Criteria